 AI Trading Project Comparison

 AI trading projects have proved that people want agentic trading workflows.
-Lumibot’s edge is that those workflows run inside a real Python trading framework: you can backtest the agent decisions, inspect artifacts, paper trade, and connect to brokers without rewriting the strategy.
+Lumibot’s edge is that those workflows run inside a real Python trading framework.
+You can backtest the agent decisions, inspect artifacts, add normal Python guardrails, paper trade, and connect to brokers without rewriting the strategy.

 Quick Comparison